Last Updated on by Buayifa Ojeogwu

 So I thought that if this homemade Epsom salt foot scrub could clean my feet so well, then it just might help my underarms too.

-And BOOM! the itch stopped.
+And I tried it.
+And BOOM! the itching stopped.

 I was blown away.